Patrick C. Cook is a photography enthusiast who specializes in landscape photography.

 I have two seemingly opposing approaches to my photography.
 On the one hand I like to create faithful representations of landscapes that interest and inspire me.
 On the other hand I try to creatively depict a landscape in a manner never before seen, yet still familiar.
 I find that having two approaches affords me creative variety that keeps me both inspired and challenged.

 I enjoy landscape photography because I like vistas.
-I admire the randomness of nature.
+I admire the patterns of nature.
 I enjoy the interplay of light.
 I like the challenge of having to work with what is available to me at the moment.
 I'm capable in other photographic disciplines, but I prefer landscape photography.

 I am self taught in photography.
 I have always enjoyed the freedom of figuring it out for myself.
-I have participated in structured learning situations, but found that I was impatient in learning situations that expected me to hear about what I already know.
+I have participated in structured learning situations, but found that I was impatient in learning situations that expected me to hear about what I already knew.
 Perhaps an artifact of being self taught, I pursue topics as they interest me.
 I am impatient with the tried-and-true photographic methods because digital photography has freed me from techniques and rules that were born from a time when, ironically, film limited the photographer.
 While I began with photography in the film days, I am delighted with digital photography because of the ability it affords to take images beyond the capabilities of the camera.

 I am a maverick when it comes to photography.
 I like to bend photography rules, I take photos of what interests me and I push myself to do something different as often as possible, if just to see if I can.
 When participating in group photo shoots, I have to keep reminding myself to not stray too far from the group like a hound dog hot on the trail of an interesting shot.
-And I often find myself with company, perhaps because fellow photographers want a taste of the photographic freedom I take for granted.
+Yet I often find myself with company, perhaps because fellow photographers want a taste of the photographic freedom I take for granted.
 If I have a personal style, I don't know how to describe it.
 I plunge headlong into technical tasks because that what's needed to get beyond snap-shooting.
 I have no fear of technical details and I don't let frustration stop me from moving forward mining the best that an image can be.

 My personal computer stores just over 50,000 digital files of my photographs, so many that it's a daunting task to simply browse them.
 Yet I remember where I was with nearly all of them.
 They are "picture windows" of my past.
 My image cache allows me to mentally time-travel into my past, and yet time-travel into the future by preparing an image for print.
 My photos are both souvenirs of past creative excursions and treasures waiting to be discovered.